elhammj/NeighborhoodMap/README.md

 ## Main File

-* index.html : It has all the major work DOM, Knockout and Script.
+* app.js: It has all the major work Knockout and API.
+* index.html: It has all the DOM.
 * js: It is a directory that has bootstrap.js version 4 for designing and knockout.js.
 * css: It is a directory that has bootstrap.css version 4 for designing and stylesheet that has a custom design
 * images: It is a directory that has images for ReadMe file.